jshrake/hearthcards/README.md

                             Default osx location:
                                 /Applications/Hearthstone/Data/OSX
       -o OUTPUT_DIR, --output-dir OUTPUT_DIR
-                            Output directory for json files
+                            Output directory for json files.
+By default, outputs data into the directory_of_this_py_file/output/

 # dependencies
 Some version of Java for [disunity](https://github.com/ata4/disunity).